MIFIDPRU 8 Disclosure

 The disclosure in the table above has taken advantage of the exemption in MIFIDPRU 8.6.8 and 8.6.9 to prevent the individual identification of a material risk taker’s remuneration by breaking down further the disclosure for the MRT holders in the table.

-DPI has an equality and diversity policy that seeks to ensure that no individual is discriminated against either directly or indirectly on the grounds of (without limitation) age, disability, gender reassignment, marriage and civil partnership, pregnancy or maternity, race, religion or belief, sex (gender) or sexual orientation.
+DPI has an equality and diversity policy that seeks to ensure that no staff member is discriminated against either directly or indirectly on the grounds of (without limitation) age, disability, gender reassignment, marriage and civil partnership, pregnancy or maternity, race, religion or belief, sex (gender) or sexual orientation.

-The Company’s remuneration policy is documented in the Compliance Manual to which all personnel attest and confirm compliance on an on-going basis (at least quarterly).
+The Company’s remuneration policy is documented in the Compliance Manual to which all staff members attest and confirm compliance on an on-going basis (at least quarterly).

 The information contained in this disclosure is proportionate to DPI’s size, nature, and complexity of DPI’s activities in line with the MIFIDPRU guidance rules.